Web tracking: Uses

-Methods of web tracking
+Methods

 IP address

 Every device connected to the Internet is assigned a unique IP address, which is needed to enable devices to communicate with each other.
-With appropriate software on the host website, the IP address of visitors to the site can be logged and can also be used to determine the visitor’s geographical location.
+With appropriate software on the host website, the IP address of visitors to the site can be logged and can also be used to determine the visitor's geographical location.
 Logging the IP address can, for example, monitor if a person voted more than once, as well as their viewing pattern.
-Knowing the visitor’s location indicates, besides other things, the country.
+Knowing the visitor's location indicates, besides other things, the country.
 This may, for example, result in prices being quoted in the local currency, the price or the range of goods that are available, special conditions applying and in some cases requests from or responses to a certain country being blocked entirely.
 Internet users may circumvent censorship and geo-blocking and protect personal identity and location to stay anonymous on the internet using a VPN connection.

 HTTP cookie

-A HTTP cookie is code and information embedded onto a user’s device by a website when the user visits the website.
+A HTTP cookie is code and information embedded onto a user's device by a website when the user visits the website.
 The website might then retrieve the information on the cookie on subsequent visits to the website by the user.
-Cookies can be used to customise the user’s browsing experience and to deliver targeted ads.
+Cookies can be used to customise the user's browsing experience and to deliver targeted ads.
 Some browsing activities that cookies can store are: